 Where I'm From

-I’m from old smoke houses with dirt floors, made out of logs.
+I’m from old smokehouses made out of logs, with dirt floors.
 I’m from a time and place that will never be the same.
-I am from big family reunions...
-Aunt Pearl, Aunt Hallie...
-Rainey's, Parker's and Young's.
-I’m from the city, the countryside, farms and little shanties.
-From sweet aunties to kissing cousins, and laughing til I cried.
-From little tea parties and Christmas with family and think about it all now and then.
+I am from big family reunions.
+Memories of Aunt Pearl, Aunt Hallie, and her sister Aunt Ida.
+All of those Rainey's, Parker's, and Young's that whose memories I cherish.
+I’m from the city and the country.
+From walking the city blocks window shopping to playing in the loft of a big old barn full of hay.
+I'm from century-old farms and little one-room shanties.
+From sweet aunties to dear cousins, and laughing til I cried.
+From little tea parties, family meals and think about it all now and then.

 I am from self-learners and persistence, working hard and making do and people who trust in the good Lord.
-From the Wampus Cat, The Sandman, and buried gold.
+From stories of the Wampus Cat, The Sandman, and buried gold.
 From quilting, sewing and keeping house.
 From Sunday dinners and taking naps.
 I’m from the old school, I know what it’s all about.
-I am from old time preachin’ and gospel singin’.
-Where people knew how to sing, to say Amen, to shake hands and rattle the windows with hell, fire and brimstone.
+I am from old-time preachin’ and gospel singin’.
+Where people knew how to sing, to say Amen, to shake hands and rattle the windows with hell, fire, and brimstone.
 I’m from Amazing Grace and Rock of Ages and 'Neath the Old Olive Trees.

-I’m from the Stars Falling, the heart of Dixie, the Mississippi mud, fried catfish and hushpuppies, and drinking water from a hand pump .
-I’m from raking leaves to run through and watching with amazement, the woods and trees full of fireflies.
-From the mystery and suspense of family secrets…I’m from singin', playin' the piano, writing songs and teaching.
-I’m from a storyteller, lullabies from my Scotch Irish grandpa and signs of the moon from my Creek Indian grandmother.
+I’m from the Stars Falling, the heart of Dixie, Mississippi mud, fried fish and hushpuppies.
+I’m from raking leaves to run through, bonfires, and roasting hotdogs.
+Watching with amazement the woods and trees full of fireflies.
+And the mystery and suspense of family secrets…I’m from singin', playin' the piano, writing songs and teaching.
+I’m from a storyteller, lullabies from my Scotch-Irish grandpa and signs of the moon and how to plant pumpkins from my Creek Indian grandmother.

-I’m from southern gospel tradition, the old white wooden church-house that has been torn down.
-I’m from the cinder block house where we had VBS, cookies, koolaid, my first kiss, wedding cake, baby showers and temporary church.
-I’m from a time when men were men and women were women and children played outside 'til dusk.
+I’m from southern gospel quartets, the old white wooden church-house that has been torn down.
+I’m from the cinder block house where we had VBS, cookies, Kool-Aid, wedding cake, baby showers, and temporary church.
+I’m from a time when men were men and women were women and children minded their manners and played outside till dusk.

-I am from grassy hillsides, pecan groves, gurgling creeks and bare dirt yards.
+I am from grassy hillsides, pecan groves, gurgling creeks, and bare dirt yards.
 From a swinging gate with a weight tied on, wash tubs to bathe in, cold springs to chill milk jugs and rubbing boards to scrub work clothes.
 I’m from sprinkling bottles, rolling up clothes to chill and iron.
-From long skirts, brogan boots and black felt Stetson hats.
-I’m from doll clothes made on an old treadle sewing machine.
-I’m from an old trunk full of faint memories from my mother’s childhood and fragrant lavender wisterias shaped with grandpa’s loving hands.
+From long skirts, Brogan boots and black felt Stetson hats.
+I’m from doll clothes made on an old treadle machine.
+I’m from an old trunk full of faint memories from my mother’s childhood and fragrant lavender wisterias shaped by grandpa’s loving hands.

 I’m from magnolias, moonlight and twinkling ripples on a sunlit pond.
 And I’m from good times and hard times and love all around.